 Examples of ski resorts with English group lessons: Club Med Sahoro (Hokkaido), Niseko (Hokkaido), Furano- sort of (Hokkaido), Nozawa Onsen, Nagano (Honshu), Hakuba Happo-one, Nagano (Honshu)

-Don’t take for granted that every ski resort has a ski school and rental shop!
+Don’t take for granted that every ski resort has a ski school and rental shop with English speaking staff!
 Some just have counters to purchase lift tickets, and cater more to experienced skiers who have their own gear.
 Also, not all resorts offer group lessons in English.
-Such services are usually found only at the larger, more commercialized ski resorts.
-Of course, you can get private lessons from an English-speaking instructor, but they are much dearer than group lessons and may be dependent on instructor’s schedule.
+Such services are usually found only at the more commercialized / Westernized ski resorts.
+Of course, you can always get private lessons from an English-speaking instructor at most resorts, but they are MUCH dearer than group lessons (especially if you are travelling solo or as a couple), and may be limited in availability.

 Daily English group lessons at Club Med Sahoro

-Accommodation considerations #1: Are you a fan of resort culture? – Hint: Choose this if you prefer Nusa Dua or Jimbaran in Bali
+Accommodation considerations #1: Are you a fan of all-inclusive resort-hotels ? – Hint: Choose this if you prefer Nusa Dua or Jimbaran in Bali

 Examples: Hilton Niseko (Hokkaido), Rusutsu (Hokkaido), Tomamu resort (Hokkaido), Prince Hotel, Naeba (Honshu), Hakuba Cortina (Honshu), Karuizawa (Honshu)